bennpang/ISEA/Lab1b-2.md

 Group Creation and Configurations
 ---
-Adding alice and bob into the group "sudo usermod -aG sharedgroup alice"
+I will now add alice and bob into the group "sudo usermod -aG sharedgroup alice"

-Changing the group ownership with "sudo chgrp -R sharedgroup/ home/shared".
+Then I procceeded in changing the group ownership with "sudo chgrp -R sharedgroup/ home/shared".
 The sudo chgrp -R sharedgroup /home/shared command changes the group ownership of the /home/shared directory—and everything inside it—to the sharedgroup group.

 <img width="401" height="193" alt="image" src="https://github.com/user-attachments/assets/553a2fb4-1522-4c9c-bac3-c5c1d4d78c43" />